iamnotsharath/KingCountyHousingPrices/README.md

 location, and other relevant features.
 This dataset, sourced from Kaggle.com , provides a comprehensive and diverse set of variables for analyzing housing prices and understanding the underlying factors affecting property values in the region.
+Need to verify which of the predictive model works